RandallFlagg/CommandLineParser-wiki/Home.md

 ```

 You can also add long descriptions, use resource files to store them (see TBD) and even use localization (see TBD).
-You can also tell the parser to print the Usage info automatically when no arguments are supplied (see `ShowUsageOnEmptyCommandline` property)
+You can also tell the parser to print the Usage info automatically when no arguments are supplied (see `ShowUsageOnEmptyCommandline` property).
+Usage info is also printed when the user uses `--help`, `/?` or `/help` argument.

 ### Attributes & declarative syntax